Skip to content

 verified_emails as List<String> = filter(emails, valid email)

 Constraints: - Single expression only — no multi-line bodies, no statements.
-If you need more, write a named function. - Must be pure — no IO effects inside a lambda.
+If you need more, write a named function. - Should be pure — IO effects inside a lambda are not recommended and may cause undefined behavior in parallel contexts.
 Side effects require a named function. - Closure capture — lambdas can capture immutable variables from the enclosing scope.
-Captured values are passed via a compiler-generated context struct.
-Mutable captures in parallel lambdas are rejected (E409). - Only as arguments — lambdas cannot be assigned to variables or returned from functions.
+Captured values are passed via a compiler-generated context struct. - Only as arguments — lambdas cannot be assigned to variables or returned from functions.
 They exist only at the call site of a higher-order function or a Verb parameter.

 Lambdas work with any function parameter typed as Verb<P1, ..., R>: